 What Products and Services are Subject to Sales Tax?

 First: Find out if your state has sales taxes.
+Check on local sales taxes too.
 Double-check to see if your state collects sales taxes on internet transactions.

 Third: Figure out if what you are selling is a product or a service, or a hybrid.